Arszilla/Collections-Parser/README.md

 │   └── ...
 ├── Antipublic MYR & ZABUGOR #2
 │   └── ...
-├── credentials.sqlite
 ├── README.md
 └── parser.py
 ```

-Do note that each collection's subcollections **must be** decompressed as well.

 After making sure that everything is ready, run the script with the following command: